ipenev92/Collaborative/README.md

 - Add SCSS to a website for a simpler way to add style to it.
 - Load pages (header/footer) with jQuery in order to not repeat code.
 - Utilize Bootstrap Toggleable Tabs, Accordeon Tabs and Tables.
+- Learn how to work in collaboration with another student.